 • Use space well.
 Design the page to make the most of the space while keeping the text readable.
 Use white space around sections to draw the eye and avoid crowding that makes the text blur together.

 • Be strategic with color and graphics.
-Simple visuals like bolding and bullet points can draw the eye to important information.
+Simple visuals like using bold font and bullet points can draw the eye to important information.
 Keep in mind the content in graphics won’t be scored by ATS (Applicant Tracking Systems).

 Some applicants can’t resist the temptation to go a little too far to try to make themselves look good.
 However, trying too hard can hurt more than help sometimes.
 Too much fluff or over-effusive language can hurt your credibility.